 Austin College Thinking Green serves as an umbrella for all campus greening initiatives, including our annual residence hall energy conservation competition, our annual GreenServe event, student-initiated greening proposals (more than two dozen of which have been adopted by the college), our involvement in the Second Nature Carbon Commitment, and all other efforts by staff, students, faculty, and contractors to "green" the campus.

 See the Upcoming Events planned for TGCA and the Center for Environmental Studies.

 Second Nature Carbon Commitment

 Dr. Peter Schulze, Professor of Biology and Environmental Science, and Director of the Center for Environmental Studies, is responsible for implementation of our obligations as a signatory of the Second Nature Carbon Commitment.
-Completed greenhouse gas emissions inventories and the college’s climate action plan are available to view or download on the PCC website.
-The college has set a carbon neutrality target date of 2020 and achieved 100% wind-generated electricity in 2015.
+Completed greenhouse gas emissions inventories and the college’s climate action plan are available to view or download on the Second Nature website.
+The college has set a carbon neutrality target date of 2035 and achieved 100% wind-generated electricity in 2015.

 All of these efforts depend critically on the role of Kelby Archer, the Coordinator of the Center for Environmental Studies, and David Turk, the Executive Director of Facilities.

 Student Sustainability Fund